CeeqlGroup/ceeql/README.md

 # Ceeql

-Ceeql is a small, simple Java library that maps SQL queries to JSON.
+Ceeql is a small, simple Java library that maps SQL queries to JSON, XML, or CSV.

 ## Technologies used